 New Rules: 1st Time Home Buyers

-New rule #3- Home Sweet Home: Buying a house has now truly become a long-term investment; realistically, 10 years long if buyers are hoping to make a profit or just break even.
+– Home Sweet Home: Buying a house has become a long-term investment now; realistically, 10 years long if buyers are hoping to make a profit or just break even.
 As mortgage fees rise, buyers have to recoup a larger cost which takes more time.
 Adding to the issue is the slow growth expectations in home prices over the next decade.
 Furthermore, first-time buyers might consider avoiding homes that require costly renovations so as to not add to the timeline.